mitchellh/terraform-provider-multispace/docs/resources/run.md

 ### Optional

 - **id** (String) The ID of this resource.
 - **manual_confirm** (Boolean) If true, a human will have to manually confirm a plan to start the apply.
+This applies to the creation only.
+Destroy never requires manual confirmation.
 This requires a human to carefully watch the execution of this Terraform run and hit the 'confirm' button.
 Be aware of resource timeouts during the Terraform run.
 - **retry** (Boolean) Whether or not to retry on plan or apply errors.
 - **retry_attempts** (Number) The number of retry attempts made for any errors during plan or apply.
 This applies to both creation and destruction.
 - **retry_backoff_max** (Number) The maximum seconds to wait between retry attempts.
 Retries are done using an exponential backoff, so this can be used to limit the maximum time between retries.